kuroji-fusky/majira-strawberry-vscode/README.md

 # Majira Strawberry VS Code Theme

+> [!NOTE]
+> This repo has been archived, the theme will still be available for download on the VS Code
+> Marketplace, but the theme won't be updated until this point.
+It was just a silly
+> purple theme extension made just for the fun of it and won't be making any changes
+> anytime

 ![Majira Strawberry VS Code Theme](https://user-images.githubusercontent.com/94678583/221720750-f8163faf-f5bd-4318-9547-7a6c04c92c87.png)

 Are you a programmer who is also an absolute **furry trash**? ...well, **ME TOO!**